acs2405/LSysGen/README.md

 ## SVG

-`lsys2svg` converts the L-system to SVG.
-If you want to convert the image later to PNG, for example, in linux you can use inkscape:
+`lsys` with the option `--svg` converts the result of the L-system to SVG.
+If you want to convert the image later to PNG, you can use inkscape:

 ```
 inkscape -o test.png -w 1000 -b white test.svg